ianfshirley/Reading-Notes/reading-notes/class-05.md

 5.Describe two ways you could add spacing around the characters displayed in an h1 element.
 &ensp;&ensp;line height, word spacing, letter spacing

+## Things I want to know more about
+Nothing specific, I just want more practice with CSS

 ### Sources